Moody's Q2 2021 Earnings Call Transcript

 Shlomo Rosenbaum

-Analyst at Stifel Nicolaus
+Analyst at Stifel

 Mark Kaye

-Chief Financial Officer at Moody's
+CFO at Moody's

 Absolutely.
 If I think about specifically Cortera and some of the other acquisitions that we've done, we feel pretty comfortable that the pace that we're executing at makes a lot of sense for our business and the direction in which we're going.
-And so I'd be comfortable again, Shlomo, for you to assume sort of that level.
+I'd be comfortable, again, Shlomo, for you to assume sort of that level.
 If I just widen the aperture a little bit for the year, we're really looking for the 2021 M&A impact on our revenue number, inclusive of Cortera but not including RDC, to be around $44 million for the full year.

 Rob Fauber

-President and Chief Executive Officer at Moody's
+President and CEO at Moody's

 Shlomo Rosenbaum

-Analyst at Stifel Nicolaus
+Analyst at Stifel

 That's very helpful.
 Thank you.